SU-SWS/stanford_landing_page/README.md

 Maintainers: [sherakama](https://github.com/sherakama), [jbickar](https://github.com/jbickar)
 [Changelog.txt](CHANGELOG.txt)

 This module provides a content type that supports dynamic layouts.
-With mulitple view modes users can choose which layout they want to on a per node basis.
+With multiple view modes, users can choose which layout they want to on a per node basis.
 Included view modes are:

 * Large Landscape
 * Blocks